Key Takeaways:

 Transformative mediation is similar in style to its facilitative cousin but differs in a few key ways.
 A newer approach, it’s often looked at as a touchy-feely strategy.

-Using this style, the mediator serves as more of an enabler, helping the two parties to grow and change—to transform.
+Using this style, the mediator serves more as an enabler, helping the two parties grow and change—to transform.

 It primarily focuses on mending fences and repairing a damaged relationship rather than reaching a definitive resolution.
 This can alleviate some pressure on clients, but it often leads to a longer process and fewer tangible results.

-A transformative approach is usually the best mediation style when the participants want to preserve or salvage a relationship.
-If children play a part, this can be useful for parents trying to maintain civility and a future relationship for the sake of the kids.
+A transformative approach is typically the most effective mediation style when participants want to preserve or salvage a relationship.
+If children are involved, this can be useful for parents seeking to maintain civility and a future relationship for the sake of the children.

 Related Reading: Ways to Rebuild Finances And Credit Score After Divorce